gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+30.12.2020
+- hyperlinks for SkeletalMesh sub-objects: Skeleton, AnimSet, AnimSequence, tagged meshes
+- highlighting tagges skeletal mesh when mouse points at its name
+- showing properties of non-visual objects

 28.12.2020
 - support for multiple AES keys provided with UI or command line; commane line systax has been extended to
   support multiple -aes=... options, or with providing a text file with multiple keys: -aes=@filename.txt